vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 some of the things that, in hindsight, seem suspicious _and_ to let others know what to watch out for while selling their vehicle.
-Note that most of these things are quite speculative – there is no way for me to prove whether there are true or not.
+Note that most of these things are quite speculative – there is no way for me to prove whether these are true or not.
 I am just documenting why I think they were (very) suspicious.
 If you are ever thinking of selling/buying a car, you might want to read through this to form your opinion.